talvexstudio/Blocks/README.md

 - Pan: middle mouse drag or shift + left drag
 - Zoom: scroll wheel or pinch gesture
 - Reset framing: double-click the canvas background to let OrbitControls ease back to the target
+- Toggle gizmo mode: use the Move/Rotate buttons in the lower-left toolbar
+- Undo / redo: `Ctrl + Z` / `Ctrl + R`